July 12, 2023

 - Semaglutide (Wegovy)

 - Tirzepatide (Zepbound)

 Anti-obesity medications take effect in the brain and gut to help change your biology.
 They reduce hunger and food cravings, reduce the amount you eat and increase the satisfied feeling of being full.

 Some medications are taken orally while others are injected.

 Generally, patients see a 5-10% reduction in their weight when taking anti-obesity medications.
-Some medications, like Wegovy, produce up to 20% weight loss in one year.
+Some medications may produce 15-20% weight loss in one year.

 A BMI over 30 generally qualifies you for anti-obesity medications.
 If you have a BMI over 27 and an additional condition related to obesity – such as high cholesterol, diabetes, sleep apnea or others – you may also qualify for treatment.